safakgulpinar/FrustumVisibilitySystem/README.md

 - **Runtime Efficiency:** This system automatically updates the visibility state of objects based on player movement and predefined intervals, ensuring optimal performance during runtime.

 ## Package Overview
 This package provides essential scripts (FrustumVisibilityManager and VisibilitySubject) that enable the dynamic management of object visibility and shadow casting based on the camera's view frustum.
-It is designed for easy integration and minimal setup, making it an ideal solution for performance optimization in various Unity projects.
+It is designed for easy integration and minimal setup, making it an ideal solution for performance optimization in various Unity projects.This system offers an understandable and straightforward start in performance optimization.

 ## Performance Comparison
 <img width="321" alt="Screenshot 2024-04-20 at 20 07 29" src="https://github.com/safakgulpinar/FrustumVisibilitySystem/assets/90358778/3a6951fc-172a-4adf-8442-356b34c2889a">